afshinator/playground/Hangman/README.md

 To run my code,
  - you don't need a firebase account yourself, the code uses mine - for now.
- - First the backend instructions : the ruby hangman game generator requires --  gem install bigbertha
+ - First the backend instructions : the ruby hangman game generator requires

+ --  gem install firebase

  --  [ BigBertha - Ruby wrapper for the Firebase backend API](http://derailed.github.io/bigbertha/)

 Then after you've pulled down the code, under the game directory,